Are you interested in joining NACL's Board of Directors?

 DIRECTOR: Timothy (Tim) Tessier

 Tim Tessier is a business professional with excellent communication skills, good judgment, and is a critical thinker.
-Tim has trained and consulted with corporations across Canada.
+Tim has trained and consulted corporations across Canada.
 Most recently, Tim was a candidate in the 2015 federal election for Nanaimo/Ladysmith.
-Tim spoke at the NACL public forum last year, and was sincerely touched by the people, both staff and persons served, who attended the event.
-Following that, he felt a need to get involved with NACL.
-Tim is currently a licensed realtor, and with his wife Nattalle has three adult children, two grandchildren – and in their spare time, they have renovated 27 residential properties.
-Tim’s background includes years of coaching youth sports and representing community interests.
-Honoured to join the NACL Board, Tim is passionate about Nanaimo and is committed to using his experiences to help NACL achieve the goals and objectives of helping those with different abilities.
-Tim was elected to NACL’s Board of Directors on September 25, 2014.
+Tim spoke at NACL’s public forum for candidates, and was sincerely touched by the people, both staff and persons served, who attended the event.
+Following, he felt a need to get involved with NACL.
+Tim is currently a licensed realtor, and with his wife Nattalle has three adult children and two grandchildren.
+Tim’s background includes years of coaching youth sports, and representing community interests.
+Honoured to join the NACL Board, Tim is passionate about Nanaimo, and is committed to using his experiences to help NACL achieve the goals and objectives for those with different abilities.
+Tim was elected to NACL’s Board of Directors on September 25, 2016.